This Week’s Training Notes

 [Due to a period of time being short-staffed on our team, we have been unable to produce our weekly leader training podcasts for The Gospel Project for Adults for Spring 2022.
 We plan to begin making these podcasts available again for Summer 2022.
 We are sorry for the inconvenience but look forward to providing this assistance again soon.
 In the meantime, we hope the content below helps for your weekly preparation.
 We also provide weekly devotional blog posts that reflect on the message of each session.
 And please take advantage of the Additional Resources for each session, which include links to sermons, articles, and various other items to aid in your planning.
 Thank you for your patience!]

-Continuing in the Spring curriculum of The Gospel Project for Adults, From Conquest to Kingdom, we are now reading in the book of Ruth.
+Continuing in the Spring curriculum of The Gospel Project for Adults, From Conquest to Kingdom, we are now reading in the book of 1 Samuel.

-This week, your group will be studying Unit 9, Session 3, Following God’s Guidance, a session about Ruth and how faithful love is not focused inwardly but outwardly, seeking the welfare of others.
+This week, your group will be studying Unit 9, Session 5, Following Their Own Desires, a session about Eli’s wicked sons and how faithlessness brings God’s righteous judgment without exception.

 So this week, here are your three things to know, read, and do as you prepare for this week’s session: